Hardship loans: how to borrow during setbacks

 What is considered a financial hardship?

 Financial hardship is defined as not being able to pay your bills on time due to a lack of funds.
-Financial hardship can arise from situations including a medical emergency, job loss, car accident or death of a loved one.
+This type of hardship can arise from situations including a medical emergency, job loss, car accident or the death of a loved one.

 Can I get denied for a hardship loan?

-While many lenders offer flexible terms for borrowers facing financial hardship, they still consider risk with each applicant.
+While many lenders offer flexible terms for borrowers facing financial hardship, each one still evaluates risk individually.
 If you have a long history of unemployment or bad credit, you might be denied.
-If you are taking out a 401(k) hardship withdrawal, you can be denied if your hardship does not meet the IRS requirements for financial hardship.
+If you are taking out a 401(k) hardship withdrawal, you can be denied if your hardship doesn’t meet the IRS requirements for financial hardship.

 Article sources